5 Best News & Magazine Website Designs in 2023

 The seriousness of the website’s theme and content dictates a layout that delivers information in a succinct and direct fashion, without boasting too much eye candy.
 As such, Yuriy Vitrenko’s Library is a highly efficient, UX-centric, and navigation-oriented chronicle of events.

-This website design resembles that of a book, with large main headings, all-white background, and classic, italic font.
+This website design resembles that of a book, with large main headings, an all-white background, and classic, italic font.
 As the web design agency puts it, they used the book as a main inspiration “because it is the most common form of information transfer and a symbol of wisdom and knowledge.”

 Simple content delivery focused attention management and a purposeful style are the three defining traits of this website.